edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 The code is split into five steps: 1) downloading, 2) preprocessing, 3) processing, 4) verifying and 5) plotting.

-1) Downloading
+1: Downloading

-Download reanalysis data using download-era5-sfc-accumulated-6hourly.py for total precipitation, and download-era5-sfc-6hourly.py for surface temperature.
-Download subseasonal forecasts and hindcasts using download-s2s-ecmwf-6hourly-forecast.py and download-s2s-ecmwf-6hourly-hindcast.py.
+Download reanalysis data using download-era5-sfc-accumulated-6hourly.py for total precipitation and download-era5-sfc-6hourly.py for surface temperature.
+These scripts download 6 hourly data, concatenate it to daily and then merge them into yearly files.

+Download 6hourly subseasonal forecasts and hindcasts using download-s2s-ecmwf-6hourly-forecast.py and download-s2s-ecmwf-6hourly-hindcast.py.

+2: Preprocessing

+Convert daily reanalysis data into daily s2s forecast and hindcast formats using calc-daily-s2s-forecast-format.py and calc-daily-s2s-hindcast-format.py.

+Convert raw 6hourly precipitation s2s forecasts and hindcasts into 6hourly accumulated files using calc-6hourly-accumulated-variables.py.
+Then, convert the t2m and tp into daily forecast and hindcast files using calc-daily-from-6hourly.py.
+Finally, create a single continuous low resolution forecast/hindcast for lead-times 1 to 46 using create-daily-1to46day-low-res-forecast.py.